 Create and manage views in the Requests area

 If you are using the new requesting experience in Adobe Workfront, you can create and save views for the Requests area.
-These views include filters, and column arrangements.
+These views include filters, column arrangements, and groupings.

 - This functionality is available only in the new requesting experience in the Requests area.